Franca-Okpes/LITA_Capstone_Project_2/README.md

 ### Data Cleaning and Preparations

 In the initial phase of Data cleaning and preparation, I performed the following action;

-1.Data Importation and Inspection
+1. Data Importation and Inspection
-2.Handling missing variables
+2. Handling missing variables
-3.Data Cleaning and Formatting
+3. Data Cleaning and Formatting

 - Exploratory Data Analysis (EDA)
   Exploratory Data Analysis (EDA) helps uncover insights by addressing key questions such as: